NixOS: Confederation

 inherit system overlays;

-1 and used to instantiate pkgs
+};The system is hard-coded to x86-641 and used to instantiate pkgs from

-input.
-In the “pure” world of flakes
+the nixpkgs input.
+In the “pure” world of flakes the system argument to

-cannot be deferred from the running system and must always be
+nixpkgs cannot be deferred from the running system and must always be

-which is just a list of all the nix
+provided.
+The last one is overlays which is just a list of all the nix

 overlays in use.
 Most overlays come from the other input flakes, but it also

-includes its own overlay from self.overlay
+includes its own overlay from self.overlay:

 inherit (inputs) doom-emacs wallpapers;

-just adds library functions, apps and packages that
+};The overlay of the flake just adds library functions, apps and packages that

 are bundled along with the dotfiles.
 This makes them available to the NixOS